pfvernon2/swiftlets/README.md

 #### Usage

-It is suggested you simply checkout the library in a location that can be shared between your projects and referenced from your projects.
+It is suggested you simply clone the repo in a location that can be referenced from your projects.
 This allows for tracking updates from GitHub as they are made available.
 If this does not fit your project model or workflow it should be trivial to copy files into your projects on a case by case basis as there are never any dependencies.

 Because each file is entirely standalone no package managers should be required and there are no plans to add support for package managers.